Caps of the Soviet Air Force

 This cap is apparently a short-lived transition model of the cap just discussed, incorporating the new semi-circular visor introduced in 1954 and a style of metal visor leaves used earlier on Naval officer caps (probably as a stop-gap until the new M55 visor leaves became available).

-The dark blue M1955 caps discussed next replaced this cap for dress/parade purposes the following year.
+The dark blue M1955 cap discussed next replaced this cap for dress/parade purposes the following year.

 The next two caps show variants of the M55 officer parade uniform cap in napped dark blue wool with azure band and piping.
 This uniform was the Air Force counterpart to the gray-jacket parade uniform introduced for the Army that same year.
 Both the gray and the dark blue uniforms are often referred to by collectors as "Zhukov," apparently since Marshal of the Soviet Union Zhukov was Minister of Defense over the same period these uniforms were in use - 1955-1957.

-In actuality, MSU Zhukov reportedly disliked these uniforms and moved very quickly to have a new one designed - the uniform model 1957.
+In actuality, MSU Zhukov reportedly disliked these uniforms and moved very quickly to have a new one designed - the model-1957 uniform.
 That model was never adopted, however, due to Zhukov's ouster that same year.

 Other than the color and the wings on the crown, the M1955 Air Force cap was exactly the same as the Army gray version.
 It has the new tombac officer's cockade pinned through a thin sheet-metal brass wreath and mounts brass or aluminum leaves pinned through the fiberboard visor.
 These leaves were of a new design - different and more elegant than the type previously used by the Navy or authorized for Air Force and Armor officers in the 1949 regulations.
 The M55 leaves were to become standard for all services until the fall of the USSR.